A scientific approach to government

 • Research institutions such as universities and research labs provide a framework for training scientists and for conducting research.
 Hiring and tenure decisions are based largely on publication record, and on reputation in the scientific community.

 • Funding agencies (such as the NSF and NIH in the U.S.) fund research.
 Typically the funding agencies have "program managers", who are academic researchers.
 They are have limited terms (2-3) years.
-Decisions about what areas of research to fund - the topics listed in "calls for propsals" - are made by panels convened by program managers.
+Decisions about what areas of research to fund - the topics listed in "calls for proposals" - are made by panels convened by the agencies.
 Grant proposals are reviewed by researchers selected by the program managers.
 Funding agencies check for conflicts of interest - for example, research that might benefit a company in which the researcher has ownership.
 The criteria for funding generally emphasize novelty.
 Other countries have somewhat different structures: for example, Germany has a set of "Max Planck Institutes", each of which receives long-term funding, and each institute has a permanent director.
 Both the U.S. and German systems have worked fairly well.

 The scientific organization has been fairly corruption-resistant - certainly far more so than government.
 Why is this?